Lawrence Jacobs (lawyer)

-Lawrence "Lon" A. Jacobs (born May 4, 1955) is the Chief Legal Officer, Executive Vice President and Global General Counsel of the Las Vegas Sands.
+Lawrence "Lon" A. Jacobs (born May 4, 1955) is the former Chief Legal Officer, Executive Vice President and Global General Counsel of the Las Vegas Sands.
 Up until 2011, Jacobs served as the Group General Counsel and Senior Executive Vice President of News Corporation.

 Biography

 Early life and education

 Jacobs grew up in Bucks County, Pennsylvania.

 He graduated from Temple University summa cum laude in 1978 and Brooklyn Law School cum laude in 1981.
 Jacobs is an adjunct professor at his alma mater Brooklyn Law School.
 His curriculum as of the Spring 2012 semester is a Media Law and Policy Seminar.

 Jacobs has been a member of the Bar of the State of New York since 1982.

 News Corporation

 Jacobs joined News Corp. in 1996 as deputy to Arthur Siskind, whose position he took over in 2004 when Siskind stepped down and announced his retirement.

-Most notably, Jacobs was responsible for the acquisitions of MySpace, Dow Jones and DirectTV during his tenure as General Counsel.
+Most notably, Jacobs was responsible for the acquisitions of MySpace, Dow Jones and DirecTV during his tenure as General Counsel.

 His salary in 2007 was $4.1 million.